Temple Beth Israel (Sharon, Pennsylvania): Events since 1948

 Syme was succeeded in 1948 by Meyer M. Abramowitz.
 Born in Rochester, New York in 1918, Abramowitz had an unusual educational background; he was a graduate of the Orthodox Hebrew Theological College, Columbia University and the Conservative Jewish Theological Seminary of America (both in 1943), and the Reform Jewish Institute of Religion, where he was ordained in 1946.
 He had served from 1938 to 1944 as a cantor and director of Jewish education at the Forest Hills Jewish Center, from 1944 to 1946 as its student rabbi, and from 1946 to 1948 as its rabbi.
 Abramowitz served until 1956, moving the following year to Temple B'rith Sholom of Springfield Illinois, where served the rest of his rabbinical career.

 In 1949, the congregation started using the Union Prayer Book for High Holy Days, and Beth Israel joined the Union for Reform Judaism (then Union of American Hebrew Congregations).
-That same year, the members began construction of the current building at 840 Highland Road (at Euclid Avenue).
+That same year, the members began construction of the building at 840 Highland Road (at Euclid Avenue).
 The building was completed by September 1950, in time for Rosh Hashanah.

 Abramowitz was succeeded as rabbi by Robert Bergman (1957–1961) and Joseph Hewzog (1961–1974).
 Hewzog was succeeded by Samuel Weingart in 1974.
 Raised in Des Moines, Iowa, Weingart was a graduate of State University of Iowa, and had been ordained at Hebrew Union College-Jewish Institute of Religion in 1962.
 He served until 1985, and later served as rabbi of Temple Israel of West Lafayette, Indiana.

 Weingart was succeeded as rabbi in 1985 by Stephen Sniderman.
 A native of Toronto, Canada, Sniderman was a graduate of York University and was ordained at Hebrew Union College in 1975.
 He served until 1996, and was succeeded that year by Jacques Cukierkorn.
 Cukierkorn.
-Due to falling membership, the synagogue closed its doors and merged with Congregation Rodef Sholom in nearby Youngstown in July 2013.
-The Highland Road building was sold to a local Apostolic Christian congregation for roughly $40K and renamed Greater New and Living Way Temple of the Apostolic Faith.
+Due to falling membership, the synagogue closed its doors and merged with Congregation Rodef Sholom (now Congregation Ohev Beth Sholom) in nearby Youngstown in July 2013.
+The Highland Road building was sold to a local Apostolic Christian congregation for roughly $40,000 and renamed Greater New and Living Way Temple of the Apostolic Faith.